How the GREAT Scholarship is helping me achieve my dream of becoming a neuropsychologist

 How do you spend your time outside of class?

 I am very focused on my studies, but outside of my academic work and socialising with friends, I often participate and volunteer at events run by the University of Bristol’s Islamic Society (BRISOC).
-In the beginning of the academic year I was involved in ‘Charity Week’ where there were lots of events including bake sales and auctions, which were put on to help the university raise money for multiple different causes.
-I helped bake some treats to sell, and went along to the auction dinner with my friends.
+At the beginning of the academic year, I was involved in ‘Charity Week’ where there were lots of events including bake sales and auctions, which were put on to help the university raise money for multiple different causes.
+I helped bake some treats to sell and went along to the auction dinner with my friends.

 At the moment I’m also looking to gain more experience relating to neuropsychology and mental health.
 As I write, I’m in the process of becoming a volunteer for the Wren Project offering non-judgmental, warm and empathetic listening support for people navigating challenging life-changing medical diagnoses.
 I’m also actively looking for other voluntary roles within the mental health sphere to make the best use of my free time while studying.

 Can you tell us a bit about the GREAT Scholarship?